Harris's hawk

+Etymology

 The name is derived from the Greek para, meaning beside, near or like, and the Latin buteo, referring to a kind of buzzard; uni meaning once; and cinctus meaning girdled, referring to the white band at the tip of the tail.
 John James Audubon gave this bird its English name in honor of his ornithological companion, financial supporter, and friend Edward Harris.